CalebBertrand/fullstack_dev_roadmap/roadmap.md

 ## Methodology
 * **Test Driven Development** - an important development methodology that forces you to write automated tests *before* you write the code itself.
 This forces you to structure your code in a testable way, clearly define success, and obviously creates great test coverage for long term stability. https://en.wikipedia.org/wiki/Test-driven_development and https://www.youtube.com/watch?v=Bq_oz7nCNUA are good intros. https://www.youtube.com/watch?v=EZ05e7EMOLM is a very interesting talk on the pros and cons of the method.
-* **Domain Driven Design** - A popular architectural style especially used in the Microsoft stack.
+* **Domain Driven Design** - A popular style of development that aims to improve the language developers and SME use to communicate.
 Quick intro video: https://www.youtube.com/watch?v=8Z5IAkWcnIw More in depth explanation (which also goes over Event Sourcing and CQRS): https://www.youtube.com/watch?v=rolfJR9ERxo

 ## Frontend